deleidos/prototype-20150626/README.md

 ###Human-Centered Design Technique No. 3: Involvement of the Consumer in the Design and Production Process
 Now that the team had a notion of what the data could support, it was time to consult with the "People" who were in the food and drug marketspace.
 In reviewing the data with the team, the "People" focused on the particular question of "For a given manufacturer, which states were affected by drugs produced by the manufacturer?"

 This was slightly different from the premise that was originally drawn from the data on Friday.
-It sought to address a customer who was in charge of PR for a manufacturer and wished to know which states had been most affected by recalls, thus steering where to direct communications about the recalls.
+Now, it sought to address a customer who was in charge of PR for a manufacturer and wished to know which states had been most affected by recalls, thus steering where to direct communications about the recalls.

 Consequently, the plan for the prototype was narrowed to highlight (1) consuming data from a publicly available API, (2) enriching the data record by transforming the freeform text field "distribution_pattern" into structured geographic elements, (3) leveraging a populated data repository to create query-time summarizations and publishing those results via a REST API, (4) presenting enriched elements in an intuitive GUI, and (5) remixing additional information by dynamically querying the source API.